Omar Acha

 Omar Acha (born July 1971 in Argentina) is an Argentine historian and political essayist.
 He is a researcher at the Consejo Nacional de Investigaciones Científicas y Técnicas and also at the Centro de Investigaciones Filosóficas (Argentina).
 He teaches Philosophy of History at the Universidad de Buenos Aires.
-He is also a member of the editorial board of Herramienta.
+He was also a member of the editorial board of Herramienta.
 Revista de Teoría y Crítica Marxista, published in Buenos Aires.